Room to Grow. Expansion Ready!

 Public Parks: The area will feature two large community parks and smaller parks accessible to every neighborhood.

 Hiking and Biking Trails: Folsom is already respected for its biking and hiking trails, and this area will add to them in both quantity and quality.
 They’re planned to be practical as well as recreational.

 Quality Housing: Approximately 11,000 homes will be built in the entire plan area.
 Some will be stately homes with stunning views, others will be modeled after Folsom’s most popular neighborhoods to serve every family situation and income level.

-Quality Jobs: Up to 8,000 jobs are expected here at buildout with a balance of employment opportunities that includes high-paying jobs at corporate campuses.
+Quality Jobs: 8,000+ jobs are expected here at build out with a balance of employment opportunities that includes high-paying jobs at corporate campuses.

 Schools: At the completion of Folsom Ranch, Folsom will have a third public high school and middle school and five more elementary schools.
 All schools will be fully funded by state funds, general obligation bonds, and developer fees at no cost to existing Folsom residents.

 The Palladio at Broadstone is an outdoor lifestyle center that offers world-class retail and office opportunities.